area9innovation/fast/mini/readme.md

 - Parse all of flow syntax.
 Missing:

   - string-include, quoting, string-escapes in AST
+  - types for lambda args
+  - positions on if, types, ...
   - require, forbid
   - Optimizations possible in generated Gringo parser:
     - Use && instead of nested ifs